-In order to receive financial aid, a student must be making satisfactory academic progress, as defined below.
+In order to receive federal financial aid, a student must be making satisfactory academic progress (SAP), as defined below.

-Eligibility for financial aid will be evaluated at the end of each academic year.
+Eligibility for federal financial aid will be evaluated at the end of each academic year.
 In the evaluation process, all grades of W (Withdrawn) and INC (Incomplete) will be counted as credits attempted but not passed.
 Repeated courses will be counted as attempted.

-Students cannot receive aid after they have attempted 134 percent of the credits required for completion of their academic program.
+Students cannot receive aid after they have attempted 134% of the credits required for completion of their academic program.
 Accepted transfer credits will be used to reduce that time frame.
-Graduate, doctoral, and professional students will be reviewed at 134% of the credits required for completion of their academic programs.

-Graduate: Law, Pharmacy, and Divinity
+SAP Measurements/SAP Standards: Law, Pharmacy, and Divinity